grokify/go-saviyntecf/README.md

 To use `go-saviyntecf` to create a connector, see [`go-saviyntecf-tutorial`](https://github.com/grokify/go-saviyntecf-tutorial).

+To implement a connector, implement the functions listed here in [`ServerInterface`](https://pkg.go.dev/github.com/grokify/go-saviyntecf#ServerInterface).

 ## Rebuild

 To rebuild this module using an updated OpenAPI spec, do the following: